Elderly Man Suing County After His Ear Was Injured by Ridgewood Employee

 Arthur Woiteshek Sr., 87, suffers from dementia and Alzheimers disease.
 He was injured in March 2007 when Amelia Clay allegedly grabbed and twisted his ear, tearing the skin and cartilage.

-Clay, 21, was initially charged with reckless abuse of patients and substantial battery, but those charges have since been dismissed without prejudice, meaning the District Attorneys Office could re-file the charges.
+Clay, 21, was initially charged with reckless abuse of patients and substantial battery.
+Those charges have since been dismissed without prejudice, meaning the District Attorneys Office could re-file the charges.

 Every resident at the nursing home has the right to receive the services to maintain the highest level of functioning and to be as safe as possible, Pitman said.
 That certainly didn’t happen in this case, since the aide literally almost ripped off a part of his ear as she was, I guess, trying to redirect him.